All field notes

 11 min

-What it actually takes to build a company where every customer arrives already convinced — and why most founders quit two years too early.
+What it actually takes to build a company where every customer arrives already convinced — and why most experts quit two years too early.

 The ones who hold the line discover something close to a phase change.
 Around year three, the archive crosses a threshold of size and specificity, and inbound stops being a trickle.
 Calls arrive pre-qualified.
 Pricing conversations get easier.
 Outbound becomes optional.

 The work is not glamorous and the timeline is not negotiable.
-But the founders who treat publishing as infrastructure — not marketing — end up running businesses that compound on their own terms.
+But the experts who treat publishing as infrastructure — not marketing — end up running businesses that compound on their own terms.